secmldev/api-testing/README.md

 # api-testing
+- Basics of API
+- OpenAI API
+- Github API
+- swagger
+- Postman
-Manual testing with swagger, postman, automation with python
+- Manual Testing with Postman
+- Testing with Jmeter
+- Automation with Python